Thefrank/ffmpeg-static-freebsd/README.md

 ## Why?
 Statically Linking is generally a Bad Idea(tm)!
 Yes, but node packages *really* like statically linked FFmpeg and FreeBSD is pretty decent with symbol versioning so we can have this.
-There is no FFmpeg 5+ on FreeBSD ports right now either

 ## Updates